 Who else is feeling exhausted from lockdown?
 The lack of space, of boundaries, of time (surprisingly) for everything has left me feeling and looking worn out.
-I don’t know about you, but my skincare routine has never been this pared down, read: wash and tone.
+I don’t know about you, but my skincare routine has never been this pared-down, read: wash and tone.
 When I’m feeling extra, I pat on my fav head-to-toe serum or rotate it with new favorites. love k-derma, Here’s a list of things you can try for your skin.

 You’d think with less product on my face and close to zero exposure to the outside, my skin would improve.
 But similar to skin woes I’ve seen and heard too often on social media, I’ve suffered from occasional mask-ne, dullness and rough patches.
 Worse, the lines under my eyes have grown deeper and more prominent that I always look puyat even when I’ve had a full 8 hours of sleep.

 Perhaps I need something else, something different, something more hardworking (that doesn’t involve invasive treatments just yet).
 So I decided to get on the LED Light Mask train.
 Looks easy to incorporate into my two-step routine, plus I’ve read enough polarizing reviews to spur my curiosity.

 They’re the masks you’ve seen primarily on your biases, and then on January Jones and Kourtney Kardashian early this lockdown season.
 These masks use light at varying wavelengths to treat different skin conditions.
 Blue, for instance, treats mild acne, cyan enhances cellular energy and promotes tissue metabolism, and green stimulates collagen production.
 They’re not exactly novel as these types of treatments were once only available at your dermatologist’s clinic.
 Not to say they are the same, but similar in theory.
 But anyway, thanks to modern times, we can now do it ourselves and at home while watching The Haunting of Bly.